PuneetBirdi/speedreader/README.md

   - Smooth transitions between pages.
   - Add local storage so the content does not change upon refresh.
   - Implement Firebase for User Authentication, would like if a user could save content to their account.

+  Long-term Goals:
+  - I think this app would be perfect to use in mobile.
+I'd love to learn React Native once I have some of the bugs ironed out.